GMOs - environmental concerns

 1. Increased use of toxic herbicides and pesticides

-‘Roundup ready’ soya, produced by Monsanto, is grown extensively in North and South America.
-It allows farmers to spray with a toxic cocktail of glyphosate and other chemicals.
-This may not harm the crop – but it does create residues and run off, making it disastrous for surrounding ecosystems.
-See Glyphosate.
+‘Roundup ready’ soya, produced by Monsanto and grown extensively in North and South America, allows farmers to spray soya plants with Roundup - a toxic cocktail of glyphosate and other chemicals.
+This may not harm the genetically engineered crop – but the treatment creates chemical residues and run off, making it disastrous for surrounding ecosystems.

-It also encourages the development of ‘superweeds’ which are resistant to glyphosate, such as the giant pig weed, which grows over 2m tall.

-Morning Glory is another weed which has developed resistance to glyphosate.
-This paper reveals how the plant has evolved a reproductive system which ensures its tolerance of glyphosate.
-Something not predicted by the genetic engineers.
+It also encourages the development of ‘superweeds’ which are resistant to glyphosate, such as the giant pig weed, which grows over 2m tall, or Morning Glory.
+The latter has evolved a reproductive system which ensures its tolerance of glyphosate.
+This was not something predicted by the genetic engineers.

 "What kind of evolution are we causing due to impacts that we didn't quite foresee?" questions researchers from the University of Michigan.

 DNA is a complex structure.
-It is not like Lego - altering it in any way can create new consequences in the cell’s composition, as well as its relationship with other cells.
+Altering it in any way can create new consequences and structures in the cell’s composition, as well as its relationship with other cells.
 Chemists call this Pleiotropy.

 CRISPR scientists rely on algorithms to predict the most obvious cell changes, but in a recent test case there were 100s of unforeseen effects.

 GM crops can – and do - cross pollinate with wild and non-GM plants.
 Other sources of contamination are the inadvertent spread of seed by farm machinery, as well as mixing seeds during storage.